 Brad White, Johnson’s OUCH-Maxxis teammate during the road season, lined up wearing the kit of the local Hudz-Subaru team.

-Subscribe to the FREE VeloNews weekly newsletter
+Subscribe to the FREE VeloNews newsletter